finos/community/docs/governance/Software-Projects/Contribution.md

 <insert contributor name(s)>
 ```

-> **Note**: while everyone is welcome to contribute to existing projects, **only [FINOS Members](https://finos.org/members) can propose new projects**.
-If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project, but being listed in the initial maintainers.
+**Note**: while everyone is welcome to contribute to existing projects, **only FINOS Members can propose new projects**.
+If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project.

+#### Compliance review & IP transition
+Once a contribution is raised, the Foundation will perform an audit to ensure the contribution is consistent with the [FINOS contribution compliance requirements](/docs/governance/Software-Projects/contribution-compliance-requirements).
+In addition to having contributor agreements for each contributor, the main steps are:

+- Transferring the project trademark to FINOS, or selecting a new name for the FINOS project that does not conflict with any existing marks, so that FINOS can enforce the project's rights consistent with our [Trademark Guidelines](/governance-docs/Trademark-Guidelines.pdf).
+- Compliance with third-party licenses and the [FINOS acceptable Apache-compatible license policy](/docs/governance/Software-Projects/license-categories).
+- Compliance with FINOS notice requirements for IP notices, contributor attribution, etc - this can happen right after the contribution (see [incubating criteria](/docs/governance/Software-Projects/stages/incubating))

 ### Step 3: Approval
 Once the FINOS team has validated the contribution proposal for completeness, the contribution must go through an approval phase, for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community.
 Particularly:

-- Special Interest Groups and Open Standards, the Governing Board will review and approve the contributions either via an email vote or at the next avaialble meeting.
-- For software project contributions, the [Technical Oversight Committee (TOC)](https://github.com/finos/technical-oversight-committee/) will review and approve the contributions.

-### Step 4: IP review & Transfer of Contributions
-Once a contribution is approved, the Foundation will perform an audit to ensure the contribution is consistent with the [FINOS contribution compliance requirements](Contribution-Compliance-Requirements.md).
-The main areas covered are:

-#### Trademark
--  If the chosen project name and existing logo are found to be risky choices from a trademark standpoint (e.g. they clash with existing marks), the project will be requested to select a new name that does not conflict with any existing marks
--  If the contributor holds a trademark or the project name has been previously used in the publid domain (therefore potentially granting the contributor [common law trademark rights](https://www.uspto.gov/learning-and-resources/trademark-faqs#type-browse-faqs_1967), the contributor will be requested to transfer the project trademark to the Linux Foundation by completing a [contribution agreement](/governance-docs/The.Linux.Foundation.--.Form.of.Trademark.Assignment.20221202.pdf).
-This will allow FINOS to neutrally steward the project consistently with our [Trademark Guidelines](/governance-docs/Trademark-Guidelines.pdf).

-#### Intellectual property
-The project will be required to:
-- Have [contributor license agreements](/docs/governance/software-projects/contribution-compliance-requirements/#contributor-license-agreement) in place for each maintainer
-- Comply with third-party licenses and the [FINOS acceptable Apache-compatible license policy](/docs/governance/Software-Projects/license-categories).
-- Comply with FINOS notice requirements for IP notices, contributor attribution, etc - this can happen right after the contribution (see [incubating criteria](/docs/governance/Software-Projects/stages/incubating))

-### Step 5: Transfer and Review of Contribution Materials
+### Step 4: Transfer and Review of Contribution Materials
-Following successful IP and trademark compliance, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
-This can happen by giving access to an existing DVCS repository to the FINOS team or sending the FINOS team an archive containing the code to be contributed.
+Following contribution approval, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
+This can happen by giving access to an existing DVCS repository to the FINOS team or Sending the FINOS team an archive containing the code to be contributed.
 See [Code Transfer options](/docs/governance/Software-Projects/code-transfer).

 It's during this step as well that [code validation and scanning](/docs/development-infrastructure/code-validation/intro) of the code base with be performed, any build processes set up and configured, and the various components documented in the `Project Tooling` section configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.